Best Dog Collars for Pulling: Quick Picks

 There are certain elements you’ll want to look for in a pulling dog collar or harness to ensure that it is safe for your dog and functions as intended.

 - Soft Material.
 One of the most important features of an anti-pulling dog harness is the material it is made from.
-Soft material is best, such as mesh or wool, as it helps keep pressure off the dog.
+Soft material is best, such as mesh or wool, as it helps keep pressure off the dog and results in a more comfortable collar or harness.
 A rough collar can rub the dog too harshly and cause irritation.
 If your dog finds the material uncomfortable, they may start to chew at the harness or collar, which will naturally prove problematic

 - Adjustable.
 It is also important that the pulling dog harness is adjustable.
 When it comes to anti-pulling harnesses, one size does not fit all.
 An adjustable collar ensures the fit is correct for the dog’s size and shape, and it’s even better if there are multiple adjustable points.